30 Photos that will make you want to visit Antequera (Spain)

 Practical Tips and information

-- New as of January 25, 2023: You can also take the train to Antequera’ s AV station (close to downtown) from various destinations including Malaga and Granada.
-That’s brand new, meaning you can get to Antequera in 25 minutes from Malaga.
+- You can also take the train to Antequera’ s AV station (close to downtown) from various destinations including Malaga and Granada.
+That means you can get to Antequera in 25 minutes from Malaga.
 Antequera’s 2nd station (Santa Ana) is 20 minutes from town and is also on the high speed train lines – so you have easy access to Cordoba, Madrid and Sevilla (as well as Malaga).

 - Restaurant recommendations: Bar Infante tapas for good and inexpensive tapas.
 Loulu Bistro for all meals – great breakfast (we had tostadas and coffee), desserts, lunches etc…great place.
 Right next to Plaza de San Sebastián.